algolia/algoliasearch-client-android/README.md

 > **Opening note:** If you are building a web application, you may be more interested in using our [javascript client](https://github.com/algolia/algoliasearch-client-js) to send queries.
 It brings two benefits: (i) your users get a better response time by avoiding to go threw your servers, and (ii) it will offload your servers of unnecessary tasks.

 To perform a search, you just need to initialize the index and perform a call to the search function.<br/>
-You can use the following optional arguments on QueryParameters class:
+You can use the following optional arguments on Query class:

  * **setAttributesToRetrieve**: specify the list of attribute names to retrieve.<br/>By default all attributes are retrieved.
  * **setAttributesToHighlight**: specify the list of attribute names to highlight.<br/>By default indexed attributes are highlighted.